gtfierro/walkthedinosaur/README.md

 mos_wsgi  	  (apt-get install libapache2-mod-wsgi)
 ```

-Make sure to add a file in the `walkthedinosaur/` directory with the email settings and your private key
+Make sure to add a file in the `walkthedinosaur/` directory with the following email settings, and your private key
 for the server (and any other private settings you may want).

 ```